Kippistia

 Kippistia is a genus of flowering plants in the family Asteraceae.
 The name commemorates Richard Kippist, librarian to the Linnean Society.

 There is only one known species, Kippistia suaedifolia, native to Australia.
 It is found in every state and territory in the country except Tasmania.

+Description

+Kippistia suaedifolia is small shrub to growing 60cm.
+It is dense with many wiry branches.
+Leaves are succulent and without hair, from 0.2cm to 2.5cm long, straight and sometimes cylindrical with a curved point at the tip.
+The single yellow bell-shaped flowers at the ends of stems, as other daisy flowers, are made up of disc florets and ray florets.
+The achenes or fruit of the ray florets have hairs at the base, those of the disc florets do not.

 Taxonomy

 Although Kippistia is currently considered a monotypic taxon, in 1872, John Miers used the same name to describe some South American plants in the Celastraceae.
 Miers was aware that Ferdinand von Mueller had already applied the name to some very different Australian plants.
 Therefore, Miers' names needed to be changed: